Duality, extreme points and hulls for noncommutative partial convexity: Proof of Pascoe's SOT-BW-MUST

 \section{Proof of Pascoe's SOT-BW-MUST}

-As the title of this section suggests and for the readers convenience, this section contains a streamlined version of the proof given in \cite{Man} of Theorem~\ref{t:sot-bw-must} tailored to the version of that result presented here.
+As the title of this section suggests and for the reader's convenience, this section contains a streamlined proof of Pascoe's SOT-BW-MUST (\cite{Pascoe}) tailored to the version of that result presented here, Theorem~\ref{t:sot-bw-must}.
 Accordingly, suppose $\cH$ is a separable infinite-dimensional Hilbert space and $(X^{(j)})_j$ is a norm bounded sequence from $\cB(\cH)^\gv.$ The first objective is to prove that there exists a subsequence $(Y^{(n)})_n$ of $(X^{(j)})_j$ and a sequence of unitary operators $(U_n)$ such that $(U_n^*)_n$ and $(U_n^* Y^{(n)} U_n)_n$ both SOT converge.

 Let $\{e_1,e_2,\dots\}$ denote an orthonormal basis for $\cH.$ Let $\cH_k=\spann\{e_1,\dots,e_k\}.$ Thus $\cH_0=\cup_{k=1}^\infty \cH_k$ is dense in $\cH.$ Recall the evaluations $Y^\alpha$ of a word $\alpha$ in $\gv$ noncommuting variables at a $Y\in B(\cH)^\gv$ described in Subsection~\ref{subsec polys}.
 For each $k,j\in \N,$ let